How Long Does Conveyancing Take?

 As a buyer, you can ensure that your finances are in order so there is no delay with the mortgage application.
 You can also ask your lender for a ‘Decision in Principle’ or ‘Agreement in Principle’, which means they will be able to confirm how much they will be able to lend you.
 This can help to speed up the mortgage application.

 There’s not much you can do to speed up the searches, except to instruct your solicitor to undertake the searches and property survey as soon as your offer is accepted.
 Be proactive and make sure to keep in contact with your solicitor to make sure the process is underway.

 How Long Does Conveyancing Take with No Chain?

 Conveyancing can be quicker if the property sale has no chain.
 With a property chain, each sale is dependent on another sale going through – so if there are delays with one sale, this will have an impact on every other property sale in the chain.
 This can really cause delays if a buyer pulls out of a sale and the seller has to find a new buyer.

 If your sale is not part of a chain, for example, if you have a cash buyer, you can avoid these delays caused by other property sales.
 However, you may still have to deal with the setbacks regarding property surveys and searches, as well as delays with solicitors.

-If you’re looking to sell your house fast, SOLD.CO.UK can sell your property in as little as 30 days.
-We have a network of pre-approved, chain-free cash buyers who we advertise your property to first.
+If you’re looking to sell, speak to our team at SOLD.CO.UK We have a network of pre-approved, chain-free cash buyers who we advertise your property to first.
 If they don’t respond in time, we then market your home on the big property selling websites like Rightmove and Zoopla.
 Our expert team then works to make sure the sales and conveyancing process runs quickly and efficiently, so you can complete your sale fast.
 We’ll even sell your house for free, with no hidden charges.

 Contact us today to speak to our friendly team about how we can secure you a fast house sale.